 Sufficient data is available to define a geological model and Mineral Resource over Maligreen.
-Due to limited QAQC and confidence in data, an Inferred Mineral Resource is defined.
+The recent confirmatory re-sampling exercise completed by Caledonia has allowed for the upgrade of the Mineral Resource from an Inferred Mineral Resource to Measured and Indicated Mineral Resources.
 Due to data density and quality of estimate, a Measured and Indicated Resource could be defined with an increase in data confidence.
 Ore grade halos have been generated at a 0.2 g/t cut-off and are believed to be an accurate representation of the grade and geological and grade continuity over Maligreen.
 Based on the available data, a weathering profile and lithological model can also be defined.